Charchit12657/Superstore-Sales-Analysis-Dashboard/README.md

 Profit Margin
 Discount Impact

---
 ## Tools & Technologies Used
 Python (Pandas, NumPy)
 SQL
 Power BI

 ## Business Recommendations
-a Reduce excessive discounting in loss making categories such as Furniture. b Re-evaluate pricing strategies for low-profit regions like Central.
+a) Reduce excessive discounting in loss making categories such as Furniture.
+b) Re-evaluate pricing strategies for low-profit regions like Central.
-c Focus on expanding high profit segments such as Technology.
+c) Focus on expanding high profit segments such as Technology.